-If students are late to school, they must sign in with the Attendance Secretary and provide a note or a parent phone call to excuse the tardy.
+If you student is arriving late, you can either send them to the door with a signed note excusing the missed time or you can walk them to the door and sign them in.
+Either way, any missed time will be updated and marked excused (please do not call the attendance line or school to report late absences).
 They will be given a Late Pass that allows them to go to class excused from tardiness.
-If a student arrives without a note or phone call, the tardy or absence is marked unexcused.
+If a student arrives without a note the tardy or absence is marked unexcused.
 The school’s auto-dialer will alert parents to the absence.
-Once a note or phone call from the parent is received by the front office, the tardy or absence is excused.
+Once a note from the parent is received by the front office, the tardy or absence is excused.
 If the note/excuse does not meet the conditions for excused absences defined in Oregon Revised Statutes, the absence (or tardy) is unexcused.

 Arriving to Class Late